How to Capture Beautiful Butterfly and Moth Photos in Your Garden

 Henry Kelsey is exceptionally hardy and grows in Canada.
 It is a once-a-summer bloomer but the bloom is spectacular, even in the shade of a huge White Oak Tree.

-Zephirine Dauphin is not at all hardy in our area.
+Zephirine Dauphin is not hardy in our area.
 It is at best a Zone 6 rose and we are on the hard side of 5.

 It survived many years because I wrapped it in burlap over the winter and it was in a relatively sheltered spot.